peterahrens/PigeonArtifactPLDI2022/README.txt

 default_n_series: The runtime of the autotuned kernel on these inputs.

-p_series: A series of densities for tensors of size N. We have truncated this range to reduce the probability of taco segfaults at extremely low tensor density.
+p_series: A series of densities for tensors of size N. We have truncated this range to reduce the probability of taco segfaults at extremely low tensor density on some systems.
 default_p_series: The runtime of the default kernel on these inputs.
 default_p_series: The runtime of the autotuned kernel on these inputs.